CronaTheNeko/KinkyDungeonModDevUtils/README.md

 Effect: Returns an array of all asset files found loaded by mods.
 This array is also save in `MDUModFiles` if you need to retrieve it later.

 Note: This function does NOT return `.js` or `.ks` files, as they are not listed in `KDModFiles`, and as such this function's return is not fully ready for use in mod.json.
-There will likely be another function to iterate `KDAllModFiles`.
+See [MDUGetFileOrderFiles](#mdugetfileorderfiles) for making a `fileorder` array for mod.json.

 ### How to use MDUGetModFiles return value for asset loading?
 As an example of how to utilize this return value, you can use the following: